Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

-with the latter two formulations to be used in case $M(t)$ is singular.
-Which form of $q(t)$ gives faster or more accurate results for $\dot X(t)(:)$ can be tested in Matlab by opening the {\tt $>\!\!>$ profile viewer} and running the discretized ZNN method for all versions.
-There are four possible combinations for each of the two $M(t)$ singularity possibilities here that users can try and learn how to optimize codes.\\ Once $\dot X(t)(:)$ has been found in column vector form it must be reshaped into an $n$ by $m$ matrix $\dot X(t)$.
-Next we have to equate our computed derivative matrix $\dot X_k$ in the discretized version at time $t_k$ with a specific look-ahead finite difference formula expression for $\dot X_k$ in step \circledfive.
-The resulting solution-derivative free equation finally is solved for the future solution $X_{k+1}$ of the time-varying Sylvester equation in step \circledsix of our standard procedure list.
-Iteration then concludes the ZNN algorithm for Sylvester problems.\\[2mm] A suitable time-varying {\bf \emph{Lyapunov equation}} model is $ A(t)X(t)A^*(t) - X(t) + Q(t) = O_{n,n}$ for $Q(t) = Q^*(t)$.
-Its error function is
+with the latter two formulations to be used in case $M(t)$ is singular. \\[0.5mm] Which form of $q(t)$ gives faster or more accurate results for $\dot X(t)(:)$ can be tested in Matlab by opening the {\tt $>\!\!>$ profile viewer} and running the discretized ZNN method for both versions of $q(t)$ and the various versions of $\dot X(t)$.
+We have also mentioned several methods in Matlab to (pseudo--)solve linear systems with a singular system matrices such as $M(t)$ above.
+Users can experiment and learn how to optimize such Matlab codes for their specific problems and for the specific version of Matlab that is being used.\\ Once $\dot X(t)(:)$ has been found in column vector form it must be reshaped in Matlab into an $n$ by $m$ matrix $\dot X(t)$.
+Next we have to equate our computed derivative matrix $\dot X_k$ in the discretized version at time $t_k$ with a specific look--ahead finite difference formula expression for $\dot X_k$ in step \circledfive$\!\!$.
+The resulting solution--derivative free equation finally is solved for the future solution $X_{k+1}$ of the time--varying Sylvester equation in step \circledsix of our standard procedures list.
+Iteration then concludes the ZNN algorithm for Sylvester problems.\\[2mm] {\bf (L) } A suitable time--varying {\bf \emph{Lyapunov equation}} model is Its error function is

 Here all matrices are complex and square of size $n$ by $n$.
 Now we introduce a shortcut and convert the matrix error equation \circledone immediately to its column vector matrix with Kronecker matrix product form